nupec/Demand-Allocator/README.md

 # Demand-Allocator

 Welcome to the **Demand-Allocator** repository!
-This project provides a FastAPI-based application designed to allocate demands to different establishments based on geographic data using geodesic distance calculations.
+This project provides a FastAPI-based application designed to allocate demands to different establishments based on geographic data using geodesic distance calculations and network analysis.

 ## Features

 - **Geodesic Distance Calculation**: Efficiently calculates the geodesic distance between demand points and establishments.
 - **Centroid Calculation**: Automatically calculates centroids for polygon geometries, ensuring accurate distance measurements when dealing with polygons or multipolygons.
-- **K-Nearest Neighbors (KNN) Allocation**: Supports demand allocation using KNN, with configurable `k` for either demands or establishments.
+- **K-Nearest Neighbors (KNN) Allocation**: Supports demand allocation using KNN, with configurable k for either demands or establishments.
+- **Network Distance Calculation**: Utilizes road networks to compute a more realistic distance matrix between demands and establishments.
 - **Flexible Configuration**: Easily configure which columns to use for demands and establishments through the `config.py` file.
 - **Modular Structure**: Organized into modules for easy maintenance, extensibility, and scalability.